 Course Manager: Michael Borcky, State Exercise Training Officer (Office) 217-558-0563 or (Cell) 815-587-4483.

 Course Timeline: Unless otherwise stated, registration is always 30 minutes prior to the class start time.

-Prerequisite: FEMA Independent Study IS 120.a or IS 120.c- An Introduction to Exercises must be completed prior to attending the course.
+Prerequisite: FEMA Independent Study IS 120.c- An Introduction to Exercises must be completed prior to attending the course.
 Please send a copy of the certificate to the IEMA training office.
 If you do not have the certificate on file, you will not be allowed to attend class.
 It is also recommended that you complete IS 130 - Exercise Evaluation and Improvement Planning.
 All students will also be required to obtain a FEMA SID number and bring that number to class with you.
 You must attend at least 90% of the course and pass a post-test to receive credit for this course, per FEMA guidelines.